ytomofuji/JMAG_JVD/README.md

 # JMAG_JVD
-This is a repository of the codes used in the Tomofuji et al (prokaryotic and viral genomes recovered from 787 Japanese gut metagenomes revealed microbial features associated with diets, populations, and diseases).
+This is a repository for the codes used in the Tomofuji et al (prokaryotic and viral genomes recovered from 787 Japanese gut metagenomes revealed microbial features associated with diets, populations, and diseases).
-Our script recovers
+Our scripts recover
 ・Metagenome assembled genomes (MAGs)
+・CRISPR spacers on the MAGs
 ・Viral genomes
-・CRISPR spacers
 from the metagenome shotgun sequencing data.
-Other scripts related to the analysis performed in the Tomofuji et al are also deposited.
+Scripts related to the analysis performed in the Tomofuji et al are also deposited.

 ## Requirements
 ・barrnap	(version 0.9, https://github.com/tseemann/barrnap)